diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
+	- Save and Load update groups (DONE)
-	- Remove all update groups before loading a new scene
+	- Remove all update groups before loading a new scene (DONE)

+	- Update UI of group selector
+		- Refresh content of dropdown when things change
+			- Groups

-	- Update UI of game-object and group selector
+	- Update UI of game-object selector

 	- Update UI to add new viewports, put it on top instead of the bottom
 		- Use Dialog to create new viewport